QubesOS/qubes-core-qrexec/Documentation/multifile-policy.markdown

 (the letters are ordered "aAbBcC...", cf. C locale "ABC...abc...").
 There are other locales with more severe problems, like `eesti` which has the letter `Z` sorted differently, but those are not worked around here.

+As to `.` as first character, there are two reasons.
+First reason is, `ls` without `-a` or `-A` won't list them.
+Second reason is, several editors (notably Vim) keep swap files together with edited files.
+Typically they won't parse correctly, so they would cause errors.
+Effectively this would break any qrexec calls while the policy file is opened for editing.

 ## New include syntax
 ```